chinmay-anand/java8-experiment/java8lambda/README.md

 	 * In "Lambda Expression we use a function as a value.
 	 * i.e. we assign a function body to a variable and will call that vaiable later to invoke the function assigned to it.
 	 * 	While assigning we
-	 * 		trim out the func access specifier (public, private etc, are meaningful in a class, but not useful when the cunc is used standalone way),
+	 * 		trim out the func access specifier (public, private etc, are meaningful in a class, but not useful when the func is used standalone way),
 	 * 		remove the func name (func name is not needed, we will call the method by the assigned variable on left side of the lambda expression),
 	 * 		get rid of return type which is not neededas java compiler finds out the return type from the func body.
 	 * Finally add an arrow between the parameters and func body.